Financials & Investments

 Designed for endowment-like objectives (20+ years) and prudent, sustainable, planned spending policies consistent with the time horizon for the Poolâ€™s investment objectives.
 There is a risk of loss of principal.
 Participants in this pool should accept moderate illiquidity.
 Foundation staff, with approval of the Investment Committee, will establish procedures to accommodate donor contributions and giving recommendations consistent with the liquidity constraints of the underlying investments and may impose periodic changes consistent with operational requirements.

-Please contact Jeremy Pearl, Acting President and CEO, Senior Vice President CFO, with questions about our investment pools.
+Please contact Jeremy Pearl, Executive Vice President and CFO, with questions about our investment pools.

 An essential ingredient for good governance is open access to information.
 The Foundation reports to the community in an honest, direct and intentional manner.